-In this article we will introduce 3 methods of plant fertilization.
+In this article, we will introduce 3 methods of fertilizing plants.
 Feeding your plants is crucial to growing healthier plants that produce more, so let’s take a look at how this works.

 Fertigation is a common fertilization method used by home growers and commercial growers.
-It is accomplished by dissolving liquid fertilizer or solid fertilizer in water and fertilize plants by watering.
+It is accomplished by dissolving liquid fertilizer or solid fertilizer in water and fertilizing plants by watering.

 The advantages of Fertigation are:

 - The fertilizer is all dissolved in water, and the composition content is more uniform.

 - Water-soluble fertilizers are more easily absorbed by plants and have quicker results.

 - It saves on labor and does not require additional fertilization.
 Watering becomes fertilization.
 It is especially suitable for commercial planting with irrigation systems.

 - The fertilizer effect time is short, so frequent fertilization is required.